AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/PubSub/index.rst

 .. sidebar:: **HighTech** vs *Gooogling*

    When you search for `Pub/Sub`, you will find over 312M hits!
-Mostly about cloud-computing, and on how servers exchange messages via a *‘broker’*.
+Most are about cloud-computing and on how to exchange messages between servers via a *‘broker’*.
    |BR|
-   Often it is infrastructure engenering based.
+   Often it is infrastructure engineering based.

    This workshop isn’t about that.
-We focus on *Modern, Embedded Software Systems*: How can an (HighTech) Software Engineer use this pattern to create better software.
+We focus on *Modern, Embedded Software Systems*: How can a (HighTech) Software Engineer use this pattern to create better software.